 9.1 Candidates are expected to undertake their program in accordance with the accepted standards of academic conduct, including the Responsible Research Conduct – Governing Policy.
 Any form of conduct that is contrary to these standards is misconduct and may be penalised under the Student Academic Integrity - Governing Policy, and/or the Responsible Research Conduct – Governing Policy.
 The Responsible Research Conduct – Governing Policy applies to all research activities.
 The Student Academic Integrity – Governing Policy applies to formal coursework components of a higher degree by research.

 10. Candidate support

-10.1 HDR candidates are provided with essential information to undertake their HDR by their supervision panel, their enrolling school and the Graduate Research School.
+10.1 HDR candidates are provided with essential information to undertake their HDR by their supervision panel, their enrolling unit and the Graduate Research School.
 Commencing candidates are provided with HDR induction materials.
 In addition: